Property Management Business Plan

 Administrative Functions

-- General & administrative functions including marketing, bookkeeping, etc.
+- General & administrative functions, including marketing, bookkeeping, etc.

 Milestones

 The following are a series of steps that lead to our vision of long-term success.
-[Company Name] expects to achieve the following milestones in the following [xyz] months:
+[Property Management Business Name] expects to achieve the following milestones in the following [xyz] months:

 Date | Milestone |